Ravichandramalleshaiah1707/RevenueNSWGUIAutomationAssessmentTask2/README.md

 Source code folder:
-src/test/java/apiTest - can be find both runners and step definitions and updated as per the API automation task pom and testng-api.xml - also updated as per API task and ready to run(clone and can run straight away).
+src/test/java/apiTest - can be find both runners and step definitions and updated as per the API automation task pom and testng-api.xml - also updated as per API task and ready to run(clone and can run straight away). feature file to use for API - apiAuthorNameResponseCheck.feature

 Target API Endpoint:
 https://openlibrary.org/authors/OL1A.json